aimeos/aimeos-docs/src/frontend/jsonapi/customer-relations.md

 # Fetch relations

-To get the relations only, use a GET request to the *customer/relationships* endpoint returned by the reponse of the [customer](customer.md) request, e.g.:
+To get the relations only, use a GET request to the *customer/relationships* endpoint returned by the response of the [customer](customer.md) request, e.g.:

 === "CURL"
     ```bash